obreo/pulumi_api_template/README.md

 The followng AWS Rsources are provided and prepared to server multi purpose scenarios:
 1. S3: Create bucket and uplaod objects.
 2. ECR registry.
 3. Lambda: Create a function, upload the code by inserting the code path as list.
-Supports files, and folders, and Container Image URI.
+Supports files, folders, and Container Image URI.
 5. API GATEWAY: Build HTTP or RestAPI.
 Rest API is designed to build a list of resource paths with custom lambda functions for each using dictionary of inputs.
 6. CloudFront Distribution: Supports creating S3 bucket.
 7. EventBridge: Supports scheduling a target invocation.

-# USEFUL LINKS
+# Useful Links
 1. [Pulumi API for Python](https://www.pulumi.com/docs/reference/pkg/python/pulumi/#module-pulumi.automation)